caiks/TBOT03/README.md

 TBOT02 does not know the grammar of room navigation.
 We of course have high level models of paths, obstructions, doorways, escalators, etc. We look around to get our bearings when we walk into an unfamiliar room.
 TBOT02 has none of this.
 It is trapped in the present instant and so needs a large history and model for every location in the house.

-TBOT02 constrain each slice so that it spans a reasonable physical space ie the distance between events is a few metres.
-Doorways provide a potential barrier if sometimes the TBOT02 jumps across so have neighbours in same direction with differing steps.
-Slice topology necessarily poor because the slices are too large we need complete sets for each room.
-With vision and relative goals it would be better.
-Rather than crossing with room we need to cross with local region to keep the slices very small but with a good set of transitions.
-Add orientation/room to substrate instead of crossing slice topologies.
-Avoids the slices from becoming too small.

-TBOT02 a lot of the problem, especially in small rooms, is that we are looking at actions and not requests.
-TBOT03 motor actions will be carefully sycnhronised with the senses.
-Ideally we would have a slice per act and vice-versa i.e. isomorphism.

 TBOT03 we are no longer interested in model likelihood, but assume that the inducer is always reasonably good.
 Interested in the temporal relationships between slices  or components of the model.

 TBOT03 short term is underlying frames, medium term is active history, long term is the model and the motor/label history - what about reflexive?

-TBOT03 control is like a duck paddling requires individual strokes experiences increasing resistance

 In the TBOT02 discussion we said that we can think of each *slice* as a set of *events* that corresponds roughly to a particular bounded and oriented area or region of the turtlebot house.
 Now, having, manually navigated in TBOT03's *slice* topology we can see that sometimes a *slice* corresponds to several different clusters of *events*.
 Each *event* has a coordinate in physical configuration space of `x`,`y` and `yaw`.
 Each cluster will have a  different mean coordinate and variance or deviation.
 If a *slice* has more than one cluster the overall mean won't correspond to any of the cluster means and the overall deviation will be greater than the deviation of any of the clusters.

 These areas arrange themselves contiguously to cover the turtlebot's explorations of the house.
 So a slice topology is a sort of map of the pathways through the physical environment, formed by the past movements of the agent.

 The aim of TBOT03 is to debug the slice topologies created in TBOT02.
 The best topologies approximate closely to the physical configuration space and affordances, with diverse neighbourhoods and complete connectivity.
 In TBOT02 the topologies were far from optimal!